Saulis/vaadin-idea-workspace/README.md

 - Open the Ant Build window from View -> Tool Windows -> Ant Build
   - Add vaadin/build/ide.xml
 - Run targets from ide.xml

+> build/classes is the path ide.xml searches for classes when compiling the widgetset.

 ### Setting up debugging
 #### 7. Running the Development Server